BoundlessCarrot/ai-guides/raylib-zig-detailed-guide.md

 ### 4.1 Textures and Images

-Raylib makes it easy to work with textures and images.
+Raylib provides powerful yet simple-to-use functions for working with textures and images.
+Textures are one of the fundamental building blocks for creating visually appealing 2D graphics.

 Here's an example of loading and drawing a texture:

 ```zig
 const std = @import("std");